The most essential human need (after the basic survival needs) is to be loved—to feel loved and accepted as we are.

 And, since most women want an emotional connection with their man, he’ll need to learn how if he wants to satisfy her.

 Are you this man?
 Do you show love this way?

 Or, if you are a woman, is this your man?
 Is he hiding behind his blocked heart, but showing his love in different ways?

 Before we complain about this guy, let’s at least consider the possibility that he’s trying—it’s just not in your language.

-Remember, men have been conditioned for generations to stuff their vulnerability down and, even in 2017, it’s still happening.
+Remember, men have been conditioned for generations to stuff their vulnerability down and, even now, it’s still happening.
 I was like this for years.
 Trying to please her while hiding behind my wall.
 But I didn’t even know I had a wall.